gautamraj5488/Book_Browse/README.md

 ---

 ## **License:**
-This project is open-source and available under the MIT License.
-See the [LICENSE](https://pointerpointer.com/) file for more details.
+This project is licensed under the MIT License.

 ---